temporalio/documentation/docs/content/why-an-activity.md

 ---
 id: why-an-activity
 title: Why an Activity?
-description: todo
+description: The purpose of an Activity is to execute a single, well-defined action that can be short, or long running such as calling another service, transcoding a media file, or sending an email.s
+tags:
+  - explanation
 ---

-The purpose of an Activity is usually a single, well-defined action that can be short, or long running.
-Example purposes are calling another service, transcoding a media file, or sending an email.
+The purpose of an Activity is to execute a single, well-defined action that can be short, or long running such as calling another service, transcoding a media file, or sending an email.

 - An Activity can be implemented as a synchronous method or fully asynchronously involving multiple processes.
 - An Activity can be retried indefinitely according to the provided exponential retry policy.